Creative Movement Classes

 Ballet 3B/4 (5th-7th Grade)

-Ballet 3 is a third-level ballet class where dancers typically study for two years to build the strength, technique, and understanding needed for more advanced training.
-Dancers will deepen their work at the barre and in the center, focusing on alignment, coordination, and artistry.
-4th grade students may take this class once per week.
-Dancers in 5thβ7th grade are required to attend two classes per week, with one class taken in Ballet 4 to support continued growth and progression.
+Ballet 3 is a third-level ballet class where dancers typically study for 2-3 years to build the strength, technique, and understanding needed for more advanced training.
+Dancers will deepen their work at the barre and in the center, focusing on alignment, coordination, and artistry. .
+Dancers in 5th–7th grade are required to attend two classes per week, with one class taken in Ballet 4 to support continued growth and progression.

 Intermediate 1/2 Ballet (5th-8th Grade)